Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 News
 ======
+- [01/2025] Tingjun organized the <a href="https://www.oaepublish.com/specials/ir.2369" target="_blank">"Bio-inspired Intelligence for Robotics and Autonomous Systems: Advances and Applications" Special Issue</a> in the Intelligence and Robotics journal!

 - [12/2024] Tingjun organized Special Session: <a href="https://tingjun-lei.github.io/CEC2025_SS.github.io/" target="_blank">"Bio-inspired Intelligence and Evolutionary Computation for Robotics and Autonomous Systems"</a> in <b>IEEE CEC 2025</b>!

 - [12/2024] Tingjun organized Special Session: <a href="https://tingjun-lei.github.io/IJCNN2025_SS.github.io/" target="_blank">"Biologically Inspired Neural Networks and Learning Systems for Robotics and Mechatronics"</a> in <b>IJCNN 2025</b>!